Platforms: Commodore Amiga, PC and Atari ST

 The question is how far the game got, and was it anywhere near a complete state?
 Could anything of it be found some day to show the world?
 Hopefully Andy Green (Programmer), Andy Jones (Artist) or Andrew Wright (Producer) will help shed some light some day soon.
 If you know anything more, please do get in touch!

-With thanks to Karl Kuras for the heads up about the game, @JamesPond47 for the SEGA move info, Amiga Magazine Rack for one of the scans and Stephen Stuttard for the rest of the scans.
+With thanks to Karl Kuras for the heads up about the game, @JamesPond47 for the SEGA move info, Amiga Magazine Rack for one of the scans, Abandonware Magazines for Joystick scans, and Stephen Stuttard for the rest of the scans.